Spitfire Books

 Published by Hodder & Stoughton.
 First edition, second impression July 1952 (first published in July 1952).
 288 pages with illustrations by John Watton.

 A Fine condition hardback book, clean and bright with no previous owner marks in a near Fine condition unclipped dustjacket.
-A really smart first edition and the card from the TV series is laid in, not attached to the book
+A really smart first edition.
+The RAF Escaping Society cover is postmarked Colditz 1971 and has an insert about the RAFES.
+It is in VG condition with a few marks.
+The letter, on Reid’s personal stationary is dated 24 March 1975.

 ‘The Colditz Story’ tells of the author’s early escape activities which qualified him for ‘the bad boy’s camp’ and then this becomes a first hand account of the escape attempts from the fortress culminating in the author’s own superb ‘home run’ in 1942.